prakashchhipa/NiNu-Blockchain-Solution/README.md

 			]
 		}

-3) Making New Transaction - Now add some transactions in each nodes using new transaction API
+**3) Making New Transaction** - Now add some transactions in each nodes using new transaction API
 	Command: Open google chrome app postman (REST API client) and call following APIs Node1 (309e4a5e-92e3-4ae0-a880-cb83d59e7a3c):
 	1. http://192.168.0.13:8080/node/transaction/new?sender=ninu&recipient=prakash&quantity=1500&message=fee